madooei/leetcode-practice/README.md

 ## 📝 Solving a Problem - Step by Step

 Let's walk through solving the **Binary Tree Preorder Traversal** problem as an example.

+### Step 0: Update the TODOs.md

+Before starting a new problem, update the `TODOs.md` file to include the problem you are about to solve.
+This helps keep track of your progress and what you plan to work on next.

 ### Step 1: Create Your Problem Directory